 Which organizations provide highly specialized business school education?

 Highly focused business school education is cropping up quickly at universities and corporations to prepare students for specific careers or retain talented employees.
 Among the organizations providing highly specialized business school education are:

 - The University of Dundee

 - Enterprise Rent-A-Car

 The Rutgers Mini MBA: Mobile Marketing Program introduces students to mobile tools, technologies, best practices and industry regulations to enable executives to optimize mobile content and track return on investment.
-The MBA in international oil & gas management at the University of Dundee combines business and petroleum industry training, so graduates may make a difference in energy companies as soon as they obtain their degrees.
+The MBA in international oil & gas management at the University of Dundee combines business and petroleum industry education, so graduates may make a difference in energy companies as soon as they obtain their degrees.